Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 A reporter said Lincoln’s speech “was the greatest address ever heard here.”

 On Tuesday, Lincoln remained in Leavenworth to see the territorial elections.
-The Republicans won.
+The Kansas Republicans won.

 “Your friend, A. Lincoln”